The gap persistence theorem for quantum multiparameter estimation: Proof of basic results

-\begin{proofboring} When $S$ is not full rank, we rely on the fact that minimisation in Eq.~\eqref{eq:HCRBconvexform} is over $Z\in\mathcal{L}^{\sim_S}(\mathcal{H})$.
+\begin{proofP19} When $S$ is not full rank, we rely on the fact that minimisation in Eq.~\eqref{eq:HCRBconvexform} is over $Z\in\mathcal{L}^{\sim_S}(\mathcal{H})$.
 We write $S$ in block matrix form such that only the upper diagonal block is non-zero

 where $S_r$ is a full rank matrix.
 We can write $Z$ as

 where the subscripts $s$ and $k$ refer to the support and kernel of $S$ respectively.
 We can then calculate $\tr{SZZ^{\dagger}}=\tr{S_r(Z_sZ_s^\dagger+Z_{sk}Z_{sk}^\dagger)}>0$.
 Similarly $\tr{SZ^{\dagger}Z}=\tr{S_r(Z_s^\dagger Z_s+Z_{ks}^\dagger Z_{ks})}>0$.